philgrayphilgray/designs-2018/000_album-collector/README.md

 lighthouse http://localhost:3000 --view
 ```

-TODO: ## Add edit and delete controls to Card
+## Add edit and delete controls to Card

-TODO: ## Add edit page to Card
+## Add edit page to Card

-TODO: ## Add search, filter, and sorting controls to CardGrid
+## Add search, filter, and sorting controls to CardGrid

-TODO: ## Implement transitions and animations
+## Implement transitions and animations